How to Book More Elearning Narration Voice Over Work, My Favorite Tips.

 Where to Network In Person

 Voiceover conferences are a great place to network, especially if you do it strategically.
 More on that later.

 The ultimate voiceover conference is VOAtlanta.
 It’s the largest voiceover conference in the world, which can make the experience a bit overwhelming, but there is always a lot of great content, and even great people to connect with.

 The conference is open to all voice actors–from new ones who have never hit record once to seasoned professionals who have been in the business for decades.
 So wherever you are in your voiceover journey, you will find a community there.
-If you want to get an idea about who's going to be there -- companies, agents, directors, producers, and voice actors -- you can follow and checkout updates from their page.
+If you want to get an idea about who’s going to be there — companies, agents, directors, producers, and voice actors.

 VO Atlanta has informational breakout sessions, as well as in-depth training sessions you can attend for an additional fee called X-Sessions.
 In 2020, I’ll be presenting a breakout session on e-learning narration, as well as two X-sessions.